-- Blood spots or light bleeding between or following periods
+Blood spots or light bleeding between or following periods

-- Menstrual bleeding that is longer and heavier than usual
+Menstrual bleeding that is longer and heavier than usual

-- Bleeding after intercourse, douching, or a pelvic examination
+Bleeding after intercourse, douching, or a pelvic examination

-- Pain during sexual intercourse
+Pain during sexual intercourse

-- Bleeding after menopause
+Bleeding after menopause

-- Increased vaginal discharge
+Increased vaginal discharge

-Any of these six symptoms should be reported to the doctor.
+Any of these symptoms should be reported to your doctor.
 If these symptoms appear, it is important to talk with your doctor about them even if they appear to be symptoms of other, less serious conditions.
 The earlier precancerous cells or cancer is found and treated, the better the chance that the cancer can be prevented or cured.

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis .
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Or, use the menu to choose another section to continue reading this guide.